Agenta-AI/agenta/README.md

 This command will do two things:
 1) Package the code and serve it locally as an api endpoint under `localhost/app_name/{variant_name}/openapi.json`.
-2) Add the code to the Agenta platform
+2) Add the code to the Agenta web platform

 #### 4. Start experimenting